Meet The Husbands And Boyfriends Of Victoria's Secret Supermodels

 Levine previously dated Victoria's Secret model Anne Vyalitsyna.

 The two were reportedly high school classmates.
-They are both 20, and he attended Cannes Film Festival with her in 2012.
+They are both 19, and he attended Cannes Film Festival with her this year.

 Palvin was linked to Justin Bieber earlier this year when the two were spotted talking at a party.
 But she told fans the rumours weren't true and she was still with her long-time beau.